seanrioux/user-story-examples/rideshare.md

 ## Enter my destination address

 Story
-{: .ml-0 .label .label-green }
+{: .ml-0 .mb-0 .label .label-green }

-_As a commuter, I want to enter my destination, so that I can plan my ride_ {: .fs-4 }
+As a commuter, I want to enter my destination, so that I can plan my ride {: .fs-4 }

 ```